papattrams-web/Code-X-Sprint-3/README.md

 2. **Add to Cart**
    - Click "Add to Cart" on any product
    - View cart by clicking "Cart" in the navigation
-   - Cart persists using browser localStorage
+   - Remove from cart (optional)

 3. **Checkout**
-   - Proceed to checkout from the cart page
+   - Proceed to checkout and  from the cart page
    - Complete your order

 ### For Staff